fe2s/xap-hot-deploy/README.md

     mvn clean install

 It will create `XAP-hot-redeploy-0.0.1-SNAPSHOT.zip` file.
 Note, that tests will be skipped in this case.
-How to build with tests see in [Tests][Tests] section.
+How to build with tests see in [Tests] section.

 Run